mlgibbons/PacketSerialLib/README.md

 Just override the calcCRC() method to use whatever CRC mechanism you require.

 ## Getting Started
-Burn to the Reflector sketch in the examples folder onto the Arduino.
+Burn the Reflector sketch in the examples folder onto the Arduino.
 This simple receives packets from the host and then sends them back as well as periodically sending keep-alive packets.

 Run the host test program passing in the com port for the Arduino i.e. python packetSerial.py COM4